Pecan Sandies Cookie Recipe

 Frequently Asked Questions

 Pecan Sandies are shortbread cookies loaded with toasted pecans.
 They’re a bit sweeter and chewier than ordinary shortbread.
-Though they may have an Arabic origin, in the US these cookies were made famous by the Keebler Company who has been selling their “Sandies Pecan Shortbread Cookies” for decades.
+Though they may have an Arabic origin, in the US these cookies were made famous by the Keebler Company which has been selling their “Sandies Pecan Shortbread Cookies” for decades.

 Yes, they freeze well.
 If you freeze them in an airtight container, they’ll be good for 3 months or even longer.
 They can also be kept at room temperature for 3-4 days.